Physical Address

 (Continued from Page 2)

 Despite these satirical asides, though, Uchida’s vision of mid-1950s Japan seems on the whole remarkably positive.
-The recently repatriated director, having missed out on the struggle, in the immediate aftermath of the war, among the physical and human wreckage of his native land – a battle which his peers, including Kurosawa, Ozu, Mizoguchi and Yoshimura, had captured on film so memorably in the late 1940s – must have been greatly impressed by the speed with which his countrymen had recovered from the trauma of defeat.
+The recently repatriated director, having missed out on the struggle of his people, in the immediate aftermath of the war, among the physical and human wreckage of his native land – a battle which his peers, including Kurosawa, Ozu, Mizoguchi and Yoshimura, had captured on film so memorably in the late 1940s – must have been greatly impressed by the speed with which his countrymen had recovered from the trauma of defeat.

 The vision of the Japanese nation that this film celebrates is of a people blessed with an almost boundless energy and will to survive.
 Even when they’re not doing what they really want in life – when classically-trained dancers need to work as striptease artists to eat, or gifted painters pass the time by playing pachinko – they put their whole heart and soul into their lives.